openml/pyEvaluationEngine/docs/index.rst

 pyEvaluationEngine
 ==================

 This is the documentation of **pyEvaluationEngine**.

-..
-TODO: Write introduction to the package
+The package builds upon the OpenML project.

 Contents
 ========